nestybox/sysbox/docs/sysboxfs-emulation.md

   remove portions of procfs backed by sysbox-fs from a unmount that is trying to remove a superficial bind-mount.
-This requires some sort of reference counting in sysbox-fs for each procfs mountpoint, which is do-able but a bit complex.
+This requires some sort of reference counting in sysbox-fs for each procfs mountpoint, which is "do-able" but a bit complex.

 * If we were to honor the superficial bind-mount, it would create a bind-mount over the existing bind-mount for these files/directories